 Caribbean Basin Security Initiative

-The Caribbean Basin Security Initiative (CBSI) is a shared security partnership started in 2010.
-CBSI programs support efforts to reduce illicit trafficking, increase citizen security, and promote crime prevention.
-CBSI programs complement the security pillar of the U.S. – Caribbean 2020 Strategy.
-CBSI members include Antigua and Barbuda, The Bahamas, Barbados, Dominica, the Dominican Republic, Grenada, Guyana, Jamaica, Saint Lucia, St Kitts and Nevis, St Vincent and the Grenadines, Suriname, and Trinidad and Tobago.
-Belize, Haiti and other Caribbean islands such as Montserrat and the Dutch islands are observers.
+Launched in 2010, the Caribbean Basin Security Initiative (CBSI) is a U.S. security cooperation partnership with thirteen Caribbean countries: Antigua and Barbuda, The Bahamas, Barbados, Dominica, the Dominican Republic, Grenada, Guyana, Jamaica, Saint Lucia, Saint Kitts and Nevis, Saint Vincent and the Grenadines, Suriname, and Trinidad and Tobago.

-The annual U.S.-Caribbean Security Cooperation Dialogue brings together CARICOM members, the Dominican Republic, and the United States to review progress and set CBSI goals for the coming year.
-Last held on May 16, 2019, the Dialogue, with technical working groups and assessments, aids in monitoring and evaluating CBSI’s impact on security integration in the region.
+Convened under the Caribbean-United States Framework for Security Cooperation, the annual U.S.-Caribbean Security Cooperation Dialogue brings together the Caribbean Community (CARICOM), the Dominican Republic, and the United States to review progress and set CBSI goals for the coming year.